 With this set-up, people almost look straight into the camera when they talk to their partner.
 In practice, this may not always be possible.
 But if you put the camera a short distance away, at the same height, with direct sight line to the participant’s face, you have a working solution.

 A tip to consider: In a taste-test study, you can use a cup or bowl holder so the dish is closer to the face and the test participant does not need to tilt the head downward as much to taste the drink/food.

-Another tip to consider: If asking clients to read instructions or answer a questionnaire, you can present this information on a screen with the relevant text and attach the camera to the screen, or use an on-board webcam.
+Another tip to consider: If you're asking clients to read instructions or answer a questionnaire, you can present this information on a screen with the relevant text and attach the camera to the screen, or use an on-board webcam.

 3. Test people in their natural environment

-Running your tests in the test facilities in your office has the obvious advantage that you can control the test conditions much better than out in the field.
+Running your tests in the test facilities at your office has the obvious advantage that you can control the test conditions much better than out in the field.
 The downside, however, is that people may react differently to your stimuli.
-Particularly when interested in emotions, this is a major factor to take into account.
+Particularly when you're interested in emotions, this is a major factor to take into account.

 A tip to consider: Testing people via an online service also allows collection of data from people in remote locations, which can help to gather more diverse demographic data.

 4. Real products are best

 What approach is best to use when testing your product?
 You can show test participants pictures of your product, videos/commercials featuring your product, or you can give them the real product to view.
 What we have seen is that real products elicit greater responses.
 While having the real product at hand to view it is preferable to seeing a photo, real-life use is even more preferred.